 SWS does not set rates for private trash haulers operating within the Municipality.
 These haulers include, but are not limited to, Alaska Waste, Northern Waste, Red Box Refuse and Blue Arctic Waste.
 Private haulers propose rates which are then approved by the Regulatory Commission of Alaska.
 An increase in disposal costs will likely mean a rate increase for those using a private hauling service, however disposal fees are only a small portion of the overall cost of service.

-The recycling surcharge per ton of trash will go from $1.50 per ton to $2.00.
+The recycling surcharge per load will go from $1.00 to $2.00.
 This fee has not been adjusted since 2012.
 Recycling programs in Anchorage have grown significantly in recent years and more funding is needed to expand and support these programs.
 This fee directly supports services like Curbside Organics, Community Compost, glass recycling and education and outreach for all recycling programs across the Municipality.

 Some hazardous waste fees are increasing, however, most residents will not incur these costs unless they bring in more 40 pounds of household hazardous waste per person, per day.